-But what you maybe didn’t realize is that there is an impossibly high number of smaller museums all across the city that are ripe for visiting.
+But what you might not realize is that there is an impossibly high number of smaller museums all across the city that are ripe for visiting.
 And often empty.

 Emma was a guest on The Earful Tower podcast talking about her favourite five smaller museums in Paris.
-Listen by hitting play below, and be sure to subscribe wherever you get your podcasts.
+Listen below or wherever you get your podcasts.

 Meanwhile, here’s the information about five top museums for your next culture jaunt in Paris.
 I’ve explained them with a few quotes from the podcast episode to give you an idea, but obviously listen to the chat for more.